Hydrospheredata/hydro-serving/docs/src/main/paradox/components/cli.md

-# `hs` CLI
+# CLI

 `hs` is a CLI interface to Hydrosphere platform, that aggregates API to various services.

 ## Installation